KKachanouskaya/CU-Fintech-Bootcamp/README.md

 ## Overview and Origin

 * Envestnet is a leading provider of intelligent systems for wealth management and financial wellness.
-* Envestnet’s unified technology enhances advisor productivity and strengthens the wealth management process.
-* Envestnet empowers enterprises and advisors to more fully understand their clients and deliver better outcomes.
+* Envestnet’s unified technology enhances advisor productivity and strengthens the wealth management process, empowering enterprises and advisors to more fully understand their clients and deliver better outcomes.
-* The company's founder and CEO Jud Bergman was killed in a car accident in October 2019.
+* In late 2019, the company announced strategic review after it's founder and CEO Jud Bergman was killed in a car accident.
 * Co-Founder & Interim CEO – William Crager - has served as the CEO since October 2019 after serving as Envestnet’s President from 2002 to 2019 (succeeded the late Judson Bergman).
 * Envestnet was founded in 1999 and headquartered in Chicago, Illinois.
 * Company website: [Envestnet](https://www.envestnet.com)